 All established companies have an international travel policy for employees, but what about small businesses?
 Do they require one?

 If your employees travel at least twice a year, it is advisable to create an international travel policy for employees.
 With an effective T&E policy, travel arrangements can be made according to the company's financial standing.
 Additionally, finance teams can also achieve a certain level of compliance.
-Compliance is vital when it comes to cost-saving as well as for your traveler's safety.
+Expense policy compliance is vital when it comes to cost-saving as well as for your traveler's safety.

 When you have a well-defined travel policy in place,